JinmiaoChenLab/GraphST_Tutorials/docs/source/Installation.rst

 ..
-DeepST documentation master file, created by sphinx-quickstart on Thu Sep 16 19:43:51 2021.
+GraphST documentation master file, created by sphinx-quickstart on Thu Sep 16 19:43:51 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.